 Investing in London

-Moreover, at least 50 per cent of the UK buyers are first time home seekers, who are widely hit by the high rise in price by 21 percent (as per Halifax data).
-For first time buyers, the rates grew 48 percent since 2008 and deposits increased radically, while, the purchase price grew 27 percent – which is one of the all times highest.
+Moreover, at least 50 per cent of the UK buyers are first-time home seekers, who are widely hit by a high rise of 21 per cent (as per Halifax data).
+For the first-time buyers, the rates grew 48 per cent since 2008, and deposits increased radically, while the purchase cost grew 27 per cent – which is one of the all times highest.